Before you know it, a lot of hidden sugar would have found their way into your body

 Sugars are a class of

-carbohydrate that provide energy for the body.
+carbohydrate that provides energy for the body.

 Do you have a sweet tooth and crave for sugary, sweet stuff?
 Foods laden with sugar are often tempting.
 Some sugars are found naturally in the foods you eat and drink (e.g. milk, honey, fruit and vegetables) while others are added during food preparation and processing (e.g. desserts and sweetened drinks).

-Regardless of the type of sugar, your body breaks them down in the same way into glucose which enters your blood stream and provides energy for your organs to function properly.
+Regardless of the type of sugar, your body breaks them down in the same way into glucose which enters your bloodstream and provides energy for your organs to function properly.

-Related: An Introduction To Calories
+An Introduction To Calories

 Here is a list of sugar options you may have in your kitchen pantry or seen in the supermarket: